Aryan-Satpathy/DIY-Project-Traffic-Control-System-/Arduino/README.md

+# Arduio (ino) file
 This is the arduino (ino) file.

-I uses Adafruit_MCP23017 library for this project.
+I used Adafruit_MCP23017 library for this project.
 Other than that I used the Traffic and Pedestrains library that I made.

 Basically the "counting mechanism" is as follows :